On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Experiments

-We already noted in the previously presented class-specific study that the T+C expert focuses on classes covering larger areas of an image.
-To study this effect in-depth, we trained a late fusion that processes the softmax outputs of both experts T+C and S+C, learning a pixel-wise weighting of both expert's outputs.
+In addition, we analyzed the influence dependent on the location in an image by our late fusion approach.
 A visual example for Cityscapes is provided in \cref{fig:cityscapes_fusion}.
-In general, we observed that the shape influences the fusion in regions containing boundaries of class-segments while priority is given to the texture inside larger segments.
-As can also be seen in \cref{fig:cityscapes_fusion}, the texture experts often have difficulties to accurately segment the boundaries of areas corresponding to a semantic class.
+In general, we observe that the colorized shape influences the fusion in regions containing boundaries of class-segments while priority is given to the colorized texture inside larger segments.
+As can also be seen in \cref{fig:cityscapes_fusion}, the texture expert often has difficulties to accurately segment the boundaries of areas corresponding to a semantic class.
 We measured this effect quantitatively and provide results in \cref{tab:corpredpixelfusion}.
-The results reveal that the shape experts clearly outperform the texture expert on segment boundaries in terms of accuracy averaged over all boundary pixels.
+The results reveal that the colorized shape expert clearly outperform the colorized texture expert on segment boundaries in terms of accuracy averaged over all boundary pixels.
 Herein, a pixel is considered as part of a segment boundary, if its neighborhood of four pixels distance (in Manhattan metric) contains a pixel of a different class according to the ground truth.
 On the segments' interior, on Cityscapes and PASCAL Context, the shape expert is on average still more useful than the texture expert.
 This is the other way round in CARLA.
 This can be explained by the observations that Cityscapes is in general relatively poor in texture and the textures in both real-world datasets are not very discriminatory.
 However, in the driving simulator CARLA, the limited number of different textures rendered onto objects is highly discriminatory and increases the texture expert's performance.

-Quantitative and additional qualitative results for the late fusion of cue experts are provided in the appendix.
+Furthermore, our analysis on pixel level reveals for the CARLA base dataset, that the S+C and T+C cues are complementary.
+Fusing $\text{S}_{\text{EED-RGB}}$ and $\text{T}_\text{RGB}$ improves the overall scene understanding by a notable margin.
+The fusion model achieves a performance of $78.10\%$ mIoU on the CARLA test set which is about $19$\,pp.\ superior to the test set performance of $\text{S}_{\text{EED-RGB}}$ and more than $22$\,pp.\ superior to when relying only on $\text{T}_\text{RGB}$.
+In CARLA the described dominated shape influence on segment boundaries is more pronounced and thus exploited by the fusion model, see \cite[Figures A.6 and A.7]{muetze2025influenceshapetexturecolor}.